Bernard E. Trainor: Early life and military career

 In 1961 he was ordered to duties as an instructor with the NROTC unit at the University of Colorado, where he would also complete a Master of Arts degree in history.
 He was promoted to major in November, 1961.
 His next assignment returned him to Quantico, where he was a student at the Marine Corps Command and Staff College.
-Ordered to the Republic of Vietnam in July 1965, General Trainor was assigned as an advisor to a Vietnamese special operations group.
+Ordered to the Republic of Vietnam in July 1965, Major Trainor was assigned as an advisor to a Vietnamese special operations group.
 After a year in Vietnam, he was promoted to lieutenant colonel and returned to Quantico, where he served for three years as an instructor at the Command and Staff College.

 In 1969, Trainor attended the Air War College, Maxwell Air Force Base, Alabama.
 During his War College course he was awarded the Anderson Memorial Award for the "best paper dealing with politico-military thought" and designated a "Distinguished Graduate" upon completion of the course in June 1970.
 He then served another tour in the Republic of Vietnam, where he commanded the 1st Battalion 5th Marines, and later the 1st Reconnaissance Battalion of the 1st Marine Division.

 Following his return to the United States in 1971, Trainor was assigned to Headquarters Marine Corps, where he served as a plans officer.
 During this tour, he was promoted to colonel on January 3, 1972.
 From July 1974 through June 1975, he served as Deputy Director of the 1st Marine Corps District, headquartered in New York.
 On July 1, 1975, he assumed duties as Director and held this post until his advancement to brigadier general in April 1976.
 At this time, he assumed duties as assistant depot commander, Marine Corps Recruit Depot Parris Island, South Carolina.